Below is a list of Frequently Asked Questions – FAQ.

 Massage is the manipulation of the soft tissues of the body (muscles and tendons).
 Massage has become so popular because of its therapeutic benefits.
-For examples these benefits include feelings of well being, increased circulation and flexibility, release of pain and tension.
+For example these benefits include feelings of well being, increased circulation and flexibility, release of pain and tension.

 What length of massage should I pick?

 30 Minute: Specific muscle issues, not able to do full body massage within this time

 60 Minute: Full body massage with focus on specific muscle issues or the entire massage spent on one section of the body for more in-depth work

 90 Minute: Full body massage with focus on all specific muscle issues and in-depth work in each area

 Studies show that massage therapy helps people physically and emotionally in the following ways:

 - Relaxes Muscles